XSM : eXtended Sort/Merge utility

 Time in seconds and CPU usage to sort a 1M records file on IBM z/Linux:

-XSM vs standard sort, AIX, Solaris, Linux
+XSM vs standard sort, in the Old times

-Ancient Benchmarks from old age (2002...) when it took 1 minute to sort 100 Megabytes...
+Ancient benchmarks from begining of XXIth century when it took 1 minute to sort 100 Megabytes...

 Today, it takes 40 secs to sort 1 Gigabyte!